Desselles History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
+Desselles is one of the oldest family names to come from the Anglo-Saxon tribes of Britain.
 It is derived from the baptismal name Silvester or Silvanus.
 During the middle Ages this personal name was quite popular, as it was borne by three popes.
 In the religious naming tradition surnames were bestowed in honor of religious figures or church officials.
 In Europe, the Christian Church was one of the most powerful influences on the formation of given names.
 Personal names derived from the names of saints, apostles, biblical figures and missionaries are widespread in most European countries.
 In the Middle Ages, they became increasingly popular because people believed that the souls of the deceased continued to be involved in this world.
 They named their children after saints in the hope that the child would be blessed or protected by the saint.

 Early Origins of the Desselles family